FRRouting/frr/doc/user/installation.rst

    running these kernel versions, if unable to establish any VRF BGP adjacencies, either downgrade to 4.13 or set 'net.ipv4.tcp_l3mdev_accept=1'.
-The fix for this issue is planned to be included in future kernel versions so upgrading your kernel may also address this issue.
+The fix for this issue is planned to be included in future kernel versions.
+So upgrading your kernel may also address this issue.